 Someone asked me what are the books on my nightstand, i.e., the volumes I most often consult.
-There is the Bible, the Holy Qur’an, Bloom’s Best Poems of the English Language, Felleman’s Best Loved Poems of the American People, The Meditations of Marcus Aurelius, Whitman’s Leaves of Grass, and boxed set of August Wilson plays.
+There is Bloom’s Best Poems of the English Language, Felleman’s Best Loved Poems of the American People, The Meditations of Marcus Aurelius, Whitman’s Leaves of Grass, and boxed set of August Wilson plays.
+Oh yeah, and my prized leather-bound volume of Melville’s Moby Dick.
 There is a bias there, perhaps.

-Enjoy the poems, but don’t take any of this too seriously.
-I never do.
+Enjoy the poems, but don’t take any of it too seriously.